 The tour companies in El Salvador will deal with everything for you, getting the paperwork ready and driving you to the park.

-4. Make sure the main trail to El Trifinio is open to the public.
+4. Make sure the Main Trail to El Trifinio is Open

 One of the top attractions at Montecristo is the main trail that takes you to the El Trifinio.
 As previously mentioned, El Trifinio is at the highest point of the park and is where the borders of El Salvador, Honduras, and Guatemala converge.

 Even though the park is open the entire year, the main trail could be closed during the winter months or the wet season, from May to October.
 The trail closes to protect the fauna that lives in Montecristo; May to October is the breeding season for the species that live there.

 To ensure that the trail to El Trifinio is open during your visit, you can call MARN at (503)2132-6276 and ask them about it.